-Now that you have gone smoke-free, utilize our FREE signs and resident reminders to help communicate your policy to guests and remind your residents.
-These Common Area Signs and Clings are available to any Minnesota property regardless of whether or not they are smoke-free.
+Utilize our FREE signs and resident reminders to help communicate your policy to guests and remind your residents.
+These Common Area Signs and Clings are available to any Minnesota property regardless of whether or not they are smoke free.

 *For MN properties only

 The following signs and promotional materials are available to any Minnesota property that has a smoke-free policy.
 Before you order, please read all of the considerations listed under the link to the order form.